Version 3.12.0

 Each spell cannot inflict more than one injury against an opponent capable of defending themselves.

-A failed spellcasting roll generally means that something bad happens.
+A failed spellcasting roll usually means that something bad happens.
 The exact consequences are determined by the GM.

 Minor injuries go away when anybody (even the character themself) spends a few minutes tending to the character's injuries.
 This generally cannot be done during combat because it requires no distractions and takes longer than combat does.